Q: Where can I find my car?

-A: If your car has been towed because of a snow emergency violation, the location of the storage lot (impound) will depend on where you reside.
-Generally, If you live north of Interstate 94, your car will be taken to the impound lot located at 1129 Cathlin Street, across from the State Fairgrounds.
-The phone number there is (651)-603-6895.
+A: If your car has been towed because of a Snow Emergency violation, the location of the storage lot (impound) will depend on where you reside.
+If you live north of I-94, or south of I-94 AND west of Lafayette Road your car will be taken to the impound lot located at 1129 Cathlin Street, across from the State Fairgrounds.
+The phone number there is 651-603-6895.

-If you live south of Interstate 94, your car will taken to the impound lot located at 830 Barge Channel Road.
-The phone number there is (651)-266-5642.
+If you live south of the Mississippi River, or live east of Lafayette Road and south of I-94, your car will be taken to the impound lot located at 830 Barge Channel Road.
+The phone number there is 651-266-5642.

 To reclaim your vehicle, you will need the following:

-• Cash, check, or Visa or MasterCard to pay your fees
+- Cash, Visa or a MasterCard to pay the fees

 Q: How much does a ticket cost?
 How much is the tow?

-A: The ticket cost is $53.00.
-It will cost $219.50 (cash) to get your vehicle out of the impound lot if you pick it up before midnight the day it is towed.
+A: The ticket cost is $56.
+It will cost $209 to get your vehicle out of the impound lot if you pick it up before midnight the day it is towed.
 A $15 storage fee is added to that amount for each additional day the vehicle is left there.

-A: Yes the fee is $75.00.
-The method of payment is up to the towing company and you are still responsible for paying the ticket.
+A: Yes, the fee is $75.
+The method of payment is up to the towing company.
+Please note, you are still responsible for paying the ticket.

-Q: I was called out of town unexpectedly during the snow emergency and got ticketed and towed.
-Do I have any recourse?
+Q: I was called out of town unexpectedly during the Snow Emergency and my vehicle is parked on the street.
+What can I do?

 Q: Why can’t you just tow an offending vehicle around the corner and leave it?

-A: Once we take possession of the vehicle we need to maintain control of it for safety and liability reasons.
+A: Once the City takes possession of the vehicle we need to maintain control of it for safety and liability reasons.

 Q: I believe I was ticketed and/or towed from a street which I don’t believe I should have been?
 What recourse do I have?